thumbtech/CFS_Autotask_Southware/README.md

 **help** - returns this information

-Note: if no ini file specified, any ini file in the same directory and having the same base name as this script will be used!
+*Note: if no ini command line parameter supplied, any *.ini file in the same directory and having the same base name as this script will be used!*

 Configuration (ini directives)
 ------------------------------